Fantastic artwork surrounds us.

 Relativity (M.C.
 Escher, 1953)

 Though not technically a painting, the imagery depicted in M.C.
-Escher’s lithographic print is so ingrained in the collective conscious that it needed to be included on this list.
+Escher’s lithographic print is so ingrained in the collective consciousness that it needed to be included on this list.

 Many people might not immediately recognize the name but know what you are talking about when you mention the image of the random staircases that seem to defy the laws of physics.
 The print depicts seven stairways and three different gravity sources, with people on the stairs going about their days as this is normal.

-The imagery from Relativity features heavily in pop culture.
-It’s made appearances in cartoons like Futurama and Family Guy, the new hit television series Squid Game, older movies like Labyrinth, and in video games, shows, and even record covers.
+The imagery from Relativity is heavily used in pop culture.
+It’s appeared in cartoons like Futurama and Family Guy, the new hit television series Squid Game, older movies like Labyrinth, video games, shows, and even record covers.

 As a print, there are numerous copies of the first run, one of which is in the MOMA collection in Los Angeles, though it’s not currently on display.